roman-corgi/corgidrp/README.md

 ## Overarching Design Principles
 * Minimize the use of external packages, unless it saves us a lot of time.
 If you need to use something external, default to well-established and maintained packages, such as `numpy`, `scipy` or `Astropy`.
 If you think you need to use something else, please check with Jason and Max.
 * Minimize the use of new classes, with the exception of new classes that extend the existing data framework.
 * The python module files (i.e. the *.py files) should typically hold on the order of 5-10 different functions.
-You can create new ones if need by, but they should be general enough to encapsulate other future functions as well.
+You can create new ones if need be, but the new files should be general enough in topic to encapsulate other future functions as well.
 * All the image data in the Dataset and Image objects should be saved as standard numpy arrays.
 Other types of arrays (such as masked arrays) can be used as intermediate products within a function.
 * Keep things simple
-* Use __descriptive__ variable names **always**.
+* Use _descriptive_ variable names **always**.
-* Comments should be used to describe section of the code where it's not immediately obvious what the code is doing.
-Using descriptive variable names will minimize the about of comments required.
+* Comments should be used to describe a section of the code where it's not immediately obvious what the code is doing.
+Using descriptive variable names will minimize the amount of comments required.

 ## FAQ

-  * What about saving files?
+  * Does my pipeline function need to save files?
     * Files will be saved by a higher level pipeline code.
 As long as you output an object that's an instance of a `corgidrp.Data` class, it will have a `save()` function that will be used.
   * Can I create new data classes?
     * Yes, you can feel free to make new data classes.
 Generally, they should be a subclass of the `Image` class, and you can look at the `Dark` class as an example.
 Each calibration type should have its own `Image` subclass defined.
 Talk with Jason and Max to discuss how your class should be implemented!